cudmore/pie-analysis/video-player/readme.md

  - [big idea] Make a visual bar for each video file showing: duration (black) overlaid .with position of chunks (gray), and position of events (bright colors).
  - [bug] Make sure chunk navigation is working: >, <, go to.
  - [bug] Make sure toggle of video file and event list do not trash interface on next run.
 Need to add code to HIDE video and event list, currently setting sashpos==0 (remove this).
+ - [bug] When increasing/decreasing fps with +/-, sometimes can not get back to orignal fps.
+Fix this.
+This is now fixed but minimum fps is no longer 1 fps.

+## To Do (done)

+ - [done] Running video faster/slower using +/- increments frame interval, it should increment frames per second (+/- 5 fps).
+Maximum fps for tkinter seems to be ~90 fps.
  - [done] Implement saving/loading options via JSON file.
 Include window geometry, show/hide, (MAYBE) mapping of annotation event numbers to names.
  - [done] Toggle 'play' button to reflect state e.g. play and pause.
  - [done] Add option to hide video controls like we hide video file list and event list.